Items necessary to file a Private Adoption/Pre-Placement:

 - A Delaware County Probate Court Adoption Assessor will be assigned to your case to perform a home study as determined by the Court;

-- The base court cost deposit is one thousand four hundred ninety-three dollars ($1,493.00); this amount includes the cost of a birth certificate; and
+- The initial court cost deposit is one thousand four hundred thirty-three dollars ($1,433.00); and

-- the base cost deposit for each additional child is one hundred seventy-five ($175.00).
+- the initial cost deposit for each additional child is one hundred seventy-five ($135.00).

 - Complete the Probate Forms listed below.

-The applicant or applicant’s attorney will complete the Certificate of Adoption and for Ohio born children the completed form for the Ohio Bureau of Statistics.
-The Court will send the copy to the Bureau of Vital statistics to obtain a new birth certificate.
-A new birth certificate will arrive in approximately 4 months.
+The Petitioner or Petitioner’s attorney will complete the Certificate of Adoption (which must be typed) and submit to the Bureau of Vital statistics to obtain a new birth certificate.

 Frequently Asked Questions